AguiarVicente/TS/readme.md

-# Learn TypeScript with documentation | Aprendendo TypeScript com a documentação
+# Learning TypeScript with documentation | Aprendendo TypeScript com a documentação